 Overview

 Barberstown Castle sits on the banks of the River Liffey in the village of Straffan, County Kildare, about 25 km (15 mi) west of Dublin.
 This four‑star historic hotel blends a medieval keep dating from 1288 with Victorian and Elizabethan extensions, creating a seamless narrative of eight centuries of Irish architecture.
-Recognised as a member of Ireland’s Blue Book and Historic Hotels Worldwide, the property offers 61 uniquely named rooms, two private lodges and a presidential suite, all set within 20 acres (8 ha) of meticulously maintained gardens.
-Whether you are planning a romantic getaway, a family break, or a corporate retreat, Barberstown Castle provides a warm Irish welcome, open log fires, and award‑winning dining in a truly historic ambience.
+Recognised as a member of Ireland’s Blue Book, Historic Hotels Worldwide and Historic Hotels of Europe, the property offers 61 uniquely named rooms, two private lodges and a presidential suite, all set within 20 acres (8 ha) of meticulously maintained gardens.
+Whether you are planning a romantic getaway, a family break, a corporate retreat or a wedding, Barberstown Castle provides a warm Irish welcome, open log fires, and award‑winning dining in a truly historic ambience.

 History